threader/PC-Tuning/docs/physical-setup.md

 - Remove the heatsink from your DIMMs and mount a fan over it using cable ties

-- Along with a M.2/NVMe heatsink, optionally place a fan over it
+- Consider using a M.2/NVMe heatsink

+- Consider mounting a fan over VRMs, CPU backplate, storage devices and other hot spots

 - Configure fan curves or set a static, high, noise-acceptable RPM